 For the viral vectors used to make gene therapies, use of perfusion, seeding and intensification has been less critical than it is for some traditional biologics because of unique processes associated with the transient transfection process used to produce viral vectors, VanCott says.
 However, perfusion is an advantage for other viral vectors such as the baculovirus/Sf9 platform, he says.

 In addition, lyophilization strategies are being explored because liquid formulations require storage below -20° C, posing challenges for formulation and vial composition.
 Formulation research projects are underway to address these challenges, VanCott says.
 Stable producer cell lines for AAV production will be key to reducing costs and improving scale-up (e.g., by obviating the need for clinical-grade plasmid DNA for transient transfection processes), he says.

 New equipment designs are helping to advance scale-up goals.
-For example, Univercells Technology recently commercialized a platform (NevoLine) that enables viral manufacturers to chain, integrate, and intensify processes, explains Mohammad Elfar, product innovation manager at the company, while the company’s fixed-bed bioreactors (Scale-X) have been improved to enable linear scalability from the bench to the plant.
+For example, Univercells Technologies recently commercialized a platform (NevoLine Upstream) that enables viral manufacturers to chain, integrate, and intensify processes, explains Mohammad Elfar, product innovation manager at the company, while the company’s fixed-bed bioreactors (scale-X) have been improved to enable linear scalability from the bench to the plant.

 Similarly, Pall Corp.’s fixed-bed bioreactors (iCELLis) have been optimized to improve scale-up from the bench to the production floor.
 As Byron Rees, Pall’s senior manager of process development services notes, cell and gene therapy developers often choose to adapt adherent cells to suspension for viral vector manufacturing because they think this approach will speed scale-up.
 However, that approach can add months to process development time.
 As an alternative, he says, Pall’s fixed-bed bioreactors can be used to scale up adherent cell-based processes to commercial scale while cutting process development timeframes down to three months.